-In the northeast part of the country, this Italian sausage and peppers recipe will be found at virtually every block party, county fair, family reunion, or any other gathering where people are grilling sausage.
+In the northeast part of the country, this Italian sausage sandwich with fried sweet peppers recipe will be found at virtually every block party, county fair, family reunion, or any other gathering where people are grilling sausage.
 Italian sausage topped with sweet and tangy peppers is such a classic combination; it's hard to imagine one without the other.

 04 of 06

-Tri-colored bell peppers are the star of this colorful vegetable skewer recipe.
+Tri-colored bell peppers are the star of this colorful summer vegetable and sweet pepper skewer recipe.
 The pepper's sweet, delicious flavor will soak into the zucchini, as the garlic-infused olive oil scents the earthy mushrooms.
 Vegetable skewers are a welcomed addition to any barbecue or cookout, and a great way to use fresh seasonal vegetables.Continue to 5 of 6 below.

 05 of 06